TheMeadBrewer/Williamson-Encoder/README.md

 cargo run --release -- bench

-Benchmark logs and historical results are recorded in HISTORY.md.
+Benchmark outputs and historical measurements are recorded in HISTORY.md.

 Known Limits

-Williamson v93 operates entirely in a 1D stream model.
+Williamson v93 operates entirely within a flat, one-dimensional stream model.

 As a result:

-Structure is implicit, not explicit
+Structure is implicit rather than explicit

-Layout is inferred, not factored
+Layout is inferred rather than factored

-Higher-order relationships are not first-class
+Higher-order relationships are not first-class entities

-These are architectural limits, not bugs.
+These are architectural limits, not implementation bugs.

 Why v93 Is Frozen

 v93 is frozen because it is complete within its design space.

-All major optimizations compatible with this architecture were explored, benchmarked, and exhausted.
-Further gains would be marginal or duplicative.
+All meaningful optimizations compatible with this architecture were explored, benchmarked, and exhausted.
+Further gains would be marginal and duplicative.

-Freezing v93 preserves:

-Reproducibility

-Benchmark integrity

-Historical clarity
+Freezing the release preserves reproducibility, benchmark integrity, and historical clarity.

 Repository Contents

+This repository contains everything required to understand and reproduce v93:

-Encoder / decoder implementations (Python + Rust)
+Encoder and decoder implementations (Python and Rust)

 Lexicon artifacts